catwalkghost/zeti-front-end/README.md

 * CORS issues when accessing the API from local development environment
 * Vehicles that don't belong to Bob's Taxis
 * Multiple vehicles with the same license plate but different VINs

+## Recent Changes

+* Fixed type compatibility issue between BillGeneratorHeader and FormatSelector components by updating FormatSelectorProps to use the BillFormat enum instead of string
+* Improved type safety throughout the application by using strict type checking
+* Updated file structure to follow a more modular organization with components under dedicated directories
+* Fixed and improved test structure using Vitest

+## Things to Improve

+* Test coverage might be more comprehensive
+* Excessive reliance on the `sx` prop.
+This can be solved by a more comprehensive theme override
+* Date picker needs to be introduced for a real-world use case.
+For test purposes, I am using hardcoded values
+* The UI might require more iterations and might benefit from custom images and icons